hschellman/computing-basics/_episodes/03-data-management.md

 ### What files are in that dataset and how do I use them?

+You can either click on a dataset in the web data catalog or:

 ~~~
 metacat query  "files from  fardet-vd:fardet-vd__full-reconstructed__v09_81_00d02__reco2_dunevd10kt_anu_1x8x6_3view_30deg_geov3__prodgenie_anu_numu2nue_nue2nutau_dunevd10kt_1x8x6_3view_30deg__out1__v2_official limit 10"
 ~~~